Our Lady of Charity: Description of the image

 The Cuban statue venerated measures about 16 inches tall; the head is made of baked clay covered with a polished coat of fine white powder.
 Her feet rest on a brilliant moon, while angels spread their golden wings on a silver cloud.
 The Child Jesus raises his right hand as in a blessing, and in his left hand he holds a golden globe.
-A popular image of Our Lady of Charity includes a banner above her head with the Latin phrase “Mater Caritatis Fluctibus Maris Ambulavit” (English: Mother of Charity who walked on the road of stormy seas).
+A popular image of Our Lady of Charity includes a banner above her head with the Latin phrase "Mater Caritatis Fluctibus Maris Ambulavit" (English: Mother of Charity who walked on the road of stormy seas).
 Originally, the robes on the image were white in color.
 Newer robes are embroidered with gold and silver, which includes the national shield of Cuba.
-Among Cuban religious devotees, the image is given the familiar title of La Cachita.
+Among Cuban religious devotees, the image is given the affectionate title of La Cachita.

 The statue stands on a pedestal behind glass above the altar in the El Cobre basilica.
 The color yellow is associated with the Virgin of Charity, and her shrines are often filled with yellow flowers.

 A chapel of Our Lady of Charity exists within the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.